AWS Certified • Cloud Engineering Technology Graduate

 A.A.S. in Cloud Engineering Technology

-Hennepin Technical College — 2023
+Dunwoody College of Technology — 2023

 Completed coursework in AWS, Terraform, Linux, networking, scripting, CI/CD pipelines, and infrastructure automation.